MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/microsoft-365-services-connectivity.md

   - Visio LTSC Professional 2021 and Visio LTSC Standard 2021
   - Visio Professional 2019 and Visio Standard 2019
   - Visio Professional 2016 and Visio Standard 2016
-- This information about connecting to Microsoft 365 services does *not* apply to InfoPath 2013 or SharePoint Designer 2013.
+- This information about connecting to Microsoft 365 services doesn't apply to InfoPath 2013 or SharePoint Designer 2013.
 - For end of support dates for different versions of Office on various versions of Windows, see the [Office configuration support matrix](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE2OqRI).
 - To discuss or learn more about end of support for Office versions, visit [Microsoft Office End of Support on the Microsoft Tech Community](https://techcommunity.microsoft.com/t5/microsoft-office-end-of-support/ct-p/OfficeEOS).